2. If this be Pentecostalism . . .

 "During my stage in the theological college," said Del Rosso, "I was praying to be a good servant of Christ, able to live a real and consistent Christian life.
 For a long time, almost seven years, I had sought an experience beyond salvation.
 My professors advised me to study English, French, and German to deepen my theological experience.
 But books did not give me what I sought . . .
 My heart desired something more . . .
 And no one had yet told me of the possibility and the necessity of a complete purging of the heart, of a complete sanctification of life."

 It took a husband and wife team who had experienced the baptism of the Holy Spirit in Switzerland to point Del Rosso to the heart purity, cleansing, and empowerment for which he hungered.
-This young couple, the Coppinis, were custodians of the Baptist Church building which was a former theater building just across the Arno River from the Waldensian school.
-In August of 1914 Del Rosso had gone with some other students to a series of special services in the Baptist church.
+This young couple, the Coppinis, were custodians of the Baptist Church building, which was a former theater building just across the Arno River from the Waldensian school.
+In August of 1914, Del Rosso went with some other students to a series of special services at the Baptist church.
 There Del Rosso heard this young Florentine with his Swiss wife testifying about something he didn't have.

 "I wanted to say it wasn't true," he says of their testimony to second-blessing holiness, "because all I had heard in sermons and prayers was that we were poor sinners."
 Sensing his interest, the Coppinis invited him over to their home after the service and there they stayed for hours (even through a mealtime) poring over passage after passage in the Word of God.
 In the biblical model, the Coppinis were Alfredo Del Rosso's Aquila and Priscilla and he was their Apollo.